10 Ratsnake Species Of Eurasia

 A species of eastern China, including the outskirts of Shanghai and Wuhan.
 This species is sandwiched roughly inbetween the territories of the flower snake and Manchurian black ratsnake.
 It appears in various habitats, including cultivated areas and forest edges, but is declining in the wild due to overharvesting for Chinese medicine.

-Like all of this list, twin-spotted ratsnakes lay eggs, in this case in batches of 3-8.
+Like all entrants on this list, twin-spotted ratsnakes lay eggs, with a typical batch containing 3-8.
 However, their eggs are especially long and thin, rather than shorter and rounded.
 This species is most closely related to Elaphe dione, the steppe ratsnake.

 Leave a Comment